ATP-sensitive potassium channel: Stimulation of hair growth

 ATP-sensitive potassium channel openers including minoxidil (via its active metabolite minoxidil sulfate), diazoxide, and pinacidil are associated with hypertrichosis in humans.
-Other ATP-sensitive potassium channel openers, like cromakalin and P-1075 (an analogue of pinacidil), stimulate hair growth in balding stump-tailed macaques, although another ATP-sensitive potassium channel opener, RP-49356, was not efficacious.
+Other ATP-sensitive potassium channel openers, like cromakalim and P-1075 (an analogue of pinacidil), stimulate hair growth in balding stump-tailed macaques, although another ATP-sensitive potassium channel opener, RP-49356, was not efficacious.
+The ATP-sensitive potassium channel openers naminidil (BMS-234303) and P-1075 were under formal development for treatment of hair loss and reached phase 2 clinical trials for this indication but were never marketed.
 Minoxidil also has other actions, and it is not fully clear whether opening of ATP-sensitive potassium channels is responsible for the hair growth-stimulatory effects of minoxidil and other ATP-sensitive potassium channel openers.
 In any case, K_{ATP} channel activation via minoxidil and other agents has been found to directly stimulate follicular growth in cultured hair follicles ex vivo.
 This can be reversed by the K_{ATP} inhibitor tolbutamide.
 In addition, Cantú syndrome, which involves gain-of-function mutations in K_{ATP} channel subunits (specifically SUR2 and K_{IR}6.1), is associated with hypertrichosis.